cikasm/docs-website/index.md

 - **About Me**: Quick overview of my experience and expertise.
 - **Portfolio**: Examples of my work, including sample docs and project breakdowns.
 - **Technical Skills**: My technical knowledge, including tools and technologies I’m comfortable with.
-- **Problems I Solve**: Key challenges in cloud documentation and how I address them.
+- **How I Help**: Key challenges in cloud documentation and how I address them.
 - **FAQ**: Common questions I get about my work and approach.

 Thanks for visiting!